IB CAS Explained: Creativity, Activity, Service Guideib-cas-creativity-activity-service-diploma: practical strategies for teachers

 6. Common problems, such as last-minute logging and superficial reflection, are preventable with structured check-in routines established early in Year 12.

 CAS stands for Creativity, Activity, and Service.
-It is one of the three compulsory components of the IB Diploma Programme alongside Theory of Knowledge and the Extended Essay.
-Unlike most school activities, CAS cannot be graded in the traditional sense.
-Students do not earn marks for it.
-Instead, the IB requires each student to demonstrate genuine personal growth through a sustained programme of meaningful experiences across all three strands.
+It is one of the three compulsory parts of the IB Diploma Programme, alongside Theory of Knowledge and the Extended Essay.

-This guide explains what CAS involves, how to plan experiences that satisfy the learning outcomes, and what both students and supervisors need to do to make the programme worthwhile rather than a box-ticking exercise.
+This guide explains what CAS involves, how to plan experiences that satisfy the learning outcomes, and what both learners and supervisors need to do to make the programme worthwhile rather than a box-ticking exercise.

-CAS sits alongside Theory of Knowledge and the Extended Essay as the three core elements of the IB Diploma Programme.
-While TOK develops critical thinking through epistemological questions and the Extended Essay builds independent research skills, CAS grounds these intellectual pursuits in real-world action.
-The three elements are designed to work together: a learner’s CAS project might raise questions explored in TOK (“What ethical obligations do we have to our community?”), while their Extended Essay could draw on experiences gained through CAS service activities.
-Schools that treat the three core elements as interconnected rather than separate requirements see stronger learner engagement across all three.
+TOK develops critical thinking through epistemological questions, while the Extended Essay builds independent research skills.
+CAS connects these intellectual pursuits to real-world action.
+The three elements are designed to work together.
+For example, a learner’s CAS project may raise questions explored in TOK (“What ethical obligations do we have to our community?”), while their Extended Essay could draw on experiences gained through CAS service activities.

-CAS is not optional.
-A student who completes all other Diploma requirements but fails to meet the CAS requirements will not be awarded the Diploma.
-That weight reflects the IB's conviction that intellectual development without personal and social development is incomplete.
-You will find this principle echoed across the IB's learner profile, particularly in its emphasis on being balanced and principled.
+This weight reflects the IB's conviction that intellectual development is incomplete without personal and social development.
+You will find this principle echoed across the IB's learner profile, especially in its focus on being balanced and principled.

 The IB Learner Profile has ten attributes like caring and principled.
 CAS coordinators use these attributes, not grades, to assess projects.
 A fundraiser shows "caring" and "principled"; rock climbing shows "risk-taker" and "balanced".
 Explicit planning helps learners connect CAS to the IB philosophy.